402 Search of Student Lockers, Desks, Personal Possessions and Student's Person

 II.
 GENERAL STATEMENT OF POLICY

-C. It shall be a violation of this policy for students to use lockers and desks for unauthorized purposes or to store contraband.
-It shall be a violation for students to carry contraband on their person or in their personal possessions.
+D. A violation of this policy occurs when students use lockers and desks for unauthorized purposes or to store contraband.
+A violation occurs when students carry contraband on their person or in their personal possessions.

-C. "Reasonable suspicion" means that a school official has grounds to believe that the search will result in evidence of a violation of school district policy, rules, and/or law.
-Reasonable suspicion may be based on a school official's personal observation, a report from a student or staff member, a student's suspicious behavior, a student's age and past history or record of conduct, or other reliable sources of information.
+C. “Reasonable suspicion” means that a school official has grounds to believe that the search will result in evidence of a violation of school district policy, rules, and/or law.
+Reasonable suspicion may be based on a school official’s personal observation, a report from a student, parent or staff member, a student’s suspicious behavior, a student’s age and past history or record of conduct both in and out of the school context, or other reliable sources of information.

-D. "Reasonable scope" means that the scope and/or intrusiveness of the search is reasonably related to the objectives of the search.
-Factors to consider in determining what is reasonable include the seriousness of the suspected infraction, the reliability of the information, the necessity of acting without delay, and the age of the student.
+D. “Reasonable scope” means that the scope and/or intrusiveness of the search is reasonably related to the objectives of the search.
+Factors to consider in determining what is reasonable include the seriousness of the suspected infraction, the reliability of the information, the necessity of acting without delay, the existence of exigent circumstances necessitating an immediate search and further investigation (e.g., to prevent violence, serious and immediate risk of harm or destruction of evidence), and the age of the student.

-D. As soon as practicable after a search pursuant to this policy, the school authorities must provide notice of the search to students whose possessions were searched unless disclosure would impede an ongoing investigation by police or school officials.
+C. As soon as practicable after a search of personal possessions within a locker pursuant to this policy, the school officials must provide notice of the search to students whose possessions were searched unless disclosure would impede an ongoing investigation by police or school officials.

-E. A search of a person shall be conducted in privacy by a school official of the same sex.
-A second school official of the same sex shall be present as an observer during the search whenever feasible.
+D. Whenever feasible, a search of a person shall be conducted in private by a school official of the same sex.
+A second school official of the same sex shall be present as an observer during the search of a person whenever feasible.

 V. DIRECTIVES AND GUIDELINES